Cui Jian: Themes and lyrics

 Cui's lyrics draw on the expressive techniques of modern Chinese poetry and influenced by the Misty Poetry movement.
 Some of his works feature frequent use of short sentence and simple sentence structures, while others employ a more colloquial style.
 He also used poetic devices such as repetition, rhyme, alliteration, and assonance.
 Chen Sihe, a Fudan University professor, described Cui as "contemporary chief rock poet".
 Taiwanese poet Yu Kwang-chung called him China's "great poet like Lennon".
-Chinese writer Wang Shuo called Cui "China's greatest bard".
+Chinese writer Wang Shuo called Cui "contemporary China's greatest troubadour".
 Xie Mian stated that Cui's lyrics constitute important component parts of modern Chinese poetry history, possessing high value as poetry.
 Jianying Zha wrote that Cui's lyrics were "the best Chinese poetry of our time".

 Cui performing in Beijing, 2009.
 His parody of political symbols in his works is regarded as deconstructive and subversive.

 Cui's works saturate political symbols like red flags, color red, (political) movements, the Long March, revolution, which he deconstructively parodies and ridicules from a personalized perspective.
 Such subversive "political parody" was often seen as disrespectful at the time.
 Dai Jinhua said that through parody, Cui accomplished both a burial of an era and a reconfiguration of the memory of the times, constituting an "astonishingly destructive rearticulation or replication".
 Cultural critic Rey Chow wrote that due to Cui's playful use of these symbols, the authorities negated his music, intending to impose a forced cultural memory to emphasize respect for the Communist predecessors.

 The term "guniang" (girl) is frequently used in Cui's texts, signifying varied personas.
 This imagery has often been interpreted as an eroticization of political themes.
 Taiwanese lyric scholar Hu Yu-tien thought that Cui's lyrics carry on the tradition originating from Chu Ci of using "beauty" as a metaphor for the ruler, while interweaving romantic love with patriotic sentiment.
-Rachel DeWoskin of Words Without Borders also noted that Cui's songs inherit the "tried and true manner" of court poets and essayists from China's imperial past, appering to be about love but actually about history and contemporary China.
+Rachel DeWoskin of Words Without Borders also noted that Cui's songs inherit the "tried and true manner" of court poets and essayists from China's imperial past, appearing to be about love but actually about history and contemporary China.
 Malaysian columnist Tan Wei Guang described Cui as "writing about the nation like a lover and transforming political awakening into love songs".
 Music journalist Zhou Jian called it a "Spring and Autumn brushwork".